 The Preferred Alternative will require ROW for the proposed improvements.
-The proposed ROW is shown on the concept plans included in Appendix B. A Conceptual Stage Relocation Plan was prepared, under separate cover (FDOT 2020b).
+The proposed ROW is shown on the concept plans included in Appendix B. A Conceptual Stage Relocation Plan was prepared, under separate cover (FDOT 2021d).
 There are no parcels involving institutional or community facility uses located within the proposed ROW.
 Figure 2-6 provides a map of impacted parcels within the Preferred Alternative.
 The Preferred Alternative will impact 22 residential or non-residential parcels and will result in 8 residential and 14 non-residential parcels with partial impacts.
 There are 3 business relocations and 9 residential relocations with the Preferred Alternative.

-During the public information meetings and public hearing (pending), FTE provided a 3-minute video called "Florida Right of Way" to explain the ROW acquisition process and provided representatives from FTE's ROW staff to answer questions or concerns from the public.
+During the public information meeting, FTE provided a 3-minute video called "Florida Right of Way" to explain the ROW acquisition process and provided representatives from FTE's ROW staff to answer questions or concerns from the public.
+ROW acquisition information and ROW staff contact information were also included in the formal public hearing presentation.